felipeneuwald/kubernetes-cluster/README.md

 _kubernetes-cluster_ deploys a fully-functional [Kubernetes](https://kubernetes.io/) Cluster in [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io) for provisioning and [Ansible](https://www.ansible.com) for configuration management.

 AWS resources are provisioned by Terraform.
 The Terraform state is stored in AWS S3.
-Ansible's external dynamic inventory system gathers hosts data from the state stored in S3 and deploys the Kubernetes cluster in the compute instances.
+Ansible's external dynamic inventory system gathers hosts data from the state file stored in S3 and deploys the Kubernetes cluster in the compute instances.

 ![alt text](images/terraform_aws_ansible_flow.png "Logo Title Text 1")

+The Kubernetes cluster is composed by:
+- Three etcd nodes
+- Three Control Plane nodes
+- At least three Worker nodes

+The cluster is built taking into consideration AWS's high availability features.
+All nodes are distributed equally among three Availability Zones of a single region.

-For simplicity and easy management purpose, _kubernetes-cluster_ uses a single configuration file to set up all Terraform and Ansible variables.
+For simplicity and easy management purpose, _kubernetes-cluster_ uses a single [YAML](https://yaml.org/) configuration file to set all variables.
+A shell script calls [j2cli](https://github.com/kolypto/j2cli) which builds Terraform and Ansible configuration files based on [Jinja2](https://jinja.palletsprojects.com/) templates, fetching variables from that single configuration file.

 ## Requirements
 - Terraform 0.12.17